 I'm a dedicated and forward-thinking developer, committed to fully understanding challenges I encounter.
-I have no problem assuming responsibility for complex tasks, problems, and mentoring those around me.
+I have no problem assuming responsibility for complex tasks, problems, and mentoring people around me.

-I enjoy working with highly experienced and skilled peers to help broaden my own knowledge and challenge me to push my skills to the next level.
+My interest in technology and software development drives me to seek out new experiences and challenging problems.
+I enjoy working with experienced peers to help broaden my own knowledge and challenge me to push my skills to the next level.

-Repurposed a REST API that serves data from several legacy MySQL databases, and integrated it with a new third-party data source to maintain backwards compatibility with existing mobile applications.
+Repurposed a REST API that served data from several legacy MySQL databases, and integrated it with a new data source to maintain compatibility with existing mobile applications.

 Planned, coordinated, and led development on a revamping the WagJag mobile application, using Appcelerator as an application development framework.

 Developed and extended a custom multi-platform game engine using OpenGL ES (iOS, Android, and OSX).

 Lead engineer on Zombies Ate My Friends, which was very prominently featured on Apple's iOS App Store and Google Play.

 Built countless tools and exporters for designers to manipulate game data.

 Released two game titles, one of which were featured on the app store.